Prayag2/bspdd/README.md

 ``` sh
 pgrep -u $(whoami) -f "bspdd" || bspdd.sh &
 ```
+This will make it run in the background and manage desktops automatically.

 ## TODO
 - [X] Confirm if this script works on dual/triple monitor setups.